Head Start and Early Head Start

 This workshop will instruct educators on basic signs for pre-literacy concept understanding and social and emotional development.
 Participants will learn about children’s social-emotional development, communication languages, establishing routines, picture schedules, visual classroom rules, and how to use music, games that provide a powerful foundation to enhance children’s learning readiness, and pre-literacy concepts.
 This sign language workshop will teach teachers and specialist methods and practices to enhance their capacity to guide their children in a socially and emotionally journey through a positive, preventative, and effective instructional approach.
 During this workshop participants also learn to use sign language and other techniques to bring young children out of their emotional brain into their logical brain to enhance self-control, peer relations, and behavior.

-SOAR to Change: Sign Language for Classroom & Behavior Management
+ASL for the Early Childhood Classroom - SOAR to Change: Sign Language for Classroom & Behavior Management

 This segment of the training will instruct educators on basic signs for classroom and behavior management; as well as pre-literacy concept understanding and social and emotional development.
 Participants will learn common sign phrases for use in controlling the classroom quietly, teaching children self-regulation, and about children’s communication languages, establishing routines, picture schedules, visual classroom rules, and how to use music, games that provide a powerful foundation to enhance children’s learning readiness, and pre-literacy concepts.
 This sign language workshop will teach teachers and specialist methods and practices to enhance their capacity to enhance behavior and provide teachers with necessary classroom management techniques in sign.
 During this workshop participants also learn to use sign language and other techniques to bring young children out of their emotional brain into their logical brain to enhance self-control, peer relations, and behavior.